What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 Applicants are required to provide CGU with the following items:

-- Three Letters of Recommendation, at least one from an academic source
+Three letters of Recommendation, at least one from an academic source (two letters for certificate program)

-- Standardized Test Scores, either GRE, GMAT or MCAT
+Standardized test Scores, either GRE, GMAT or MCAT (for degree programs only)

-- Research/Work/Volunteer/Honors Experience as evidenced by a resume or CV
+Research/work/volunteer/honors experience as evidenced by a resume or curriculum vitae

 Can I submit incomplete transcripts since I will graduate after your deadline?